marcomaroni-github/twitter-to-bluesky/README.md

 ⚠️ We recommend creating a specific account to test the import and not using your main Bluesky account ⚠️

-## Which tweets are not imported
+## Which tweets are NOT imported

-- Retweets and tweets that start with a quote from another user @ or RT.
+- Retweets and tweets that start with a quote from another user @ or with RT.
-- Tweets that contain videos, because they are not currently supported by Bluesky
+- Tweets that contain videos, because they are not currently supported by Bluesky.

 ## Prerequisite